ML4LitS/MLFP_filter/notebooks/MLFP analysis/readme.md

 The analysis was conducted on a sample of 300 sentences each for three different entity types - Disease, Gene_protein, and Organism.
 The aim was to assess the performance of the MLFP (Machine Learning Filtering Process) filter in our text mining pipeline.
-This filter's effectiveness was measured based on the attempted sentences' classification into three categories: Red (incorrect), Amber (neutral), and Green (correct).
+This filter's effectiveness was measured based on the attempted sentences' by expert classification into three categories: Red (incorrect), Amber (neutral), and Green (correct).

 **Results:**